konturio/hugo-bulma-blocks-theme/exampleSite/content/funding/sustaining-members/index.md

 * mentoring new contributors
 * translating
-* running our grant system that allows contributors to work on behind the scenes improvements to the QGIS code base, our infrastructure, documentation or other aspects of our community.
-Work that otherwise would be hard to do by volunteers only or hard to sell to customers of QGIS development companies
+* running our grant system that allows contributors to work on behind the scenes improvements to the code base, our infrastructure, documentation or other aspects of our community.
+Work that otherwise would be hard to do by volunteers only or hard to sell to customers of development companies
 * organize and support our contributor meetings and conferences

 {{< box-end >}}